 Concentrations Offered for Family Nurse Practitioners

-Cardiology-focused MSN graduates find work treating patients with heart disease, including arrhythmia, high blood pressure, and congestive heart failure.
-Through specific coursework and 200 additional clinical hours working under the supervision of an expert cardiovascular clinician, students graduate ready to apply cardiology best practices and implement the latest evidence-based knowledge as an FNP nurse.
+Cardiology-focused MSN graduates find work treating patients with heart disease, including arrhythmias, high blood pressure, and congestive heart failure.
+Candidates complete specific coursework and 200 clinical hours under the supervision of an expert cardiovascular clinician.
+Students graduate ready to apply cardiology best practices and implement the latest evidence-based knowledge as an FNP.

 A subspecialty of pediatrics, neonatology focuses on the care of newborns, especially infants or “neonates” who are born prematurely or with illnesses.
 Through focused coursework and clinical practice, prospective neonatal FNPs develop expertise in clinical management for acutely or chronically ill neonates.

-Another specialty nurses can add to a FNP nurse designation is oncology, which trains them to work with cancer patients and their families.
+Another specialty for FNPs is oncology, which trains them to work with cancer patients and their families.
 Students study topics like cancer prevention, disease treatment, symptom management, palliative care, and epidemiology as it pertains to cancer types.
 This specialty typically requires three additional courses and more than 200 clinical hours.